This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 After your surgery:

 You will be taken to a room to rest until you are fully awake.
-Caregivers will monitor you closely for any problems.
-Do not get out of bed until your caregiver says it is okay.
-A caregiver will check your incision soon after your surgery to make sure everything is okay.
-If you have a drain, your caregiver will check it when he checks your incision.
+Healthcare providers will monitor you closely for any problems.
+Do not get out of bed until your healthcare provider says it is okay.
+A healthcare provider will check your incision soon after your surgery to make sure everything is okay.
+If you have a drain, your healthcare provider will check it when he checks your incision.
 He will remove it when your incision stops draining fluid.
 Try to avoid jerking movements and coughing.
-When your caregiver sees that you are okay, you will be taken to your hospital room.
+When your healthcare provider sees that you are okay, you will be taken to your hospital room.

 - You cannot make it to your surgery.

 - You have a fever.

 - You have a skin or wound infection near the area where surgery will be done.

 - You have questions or concerns about your surgery.

 Seek Care Immediately if

-- You have new symptoms since the last time you saw your caregiver, or your symptoms are getting worse.
+- You have new symptoms since the last time you saw your healthcare provider, or your symptoms are getting worse.